-- phase 1: (REQUIRED, NUOPC PROVIDED) - If the incoming clock is valid, set the internal stop time to one time step interval on the incoming clock. - Drive the time stepping loop, from current time to stop time, incrementing by time step. - For each time step iteration the Model and Connector components Run() methods are being called according to the run sequence.
+- phase 1: (REQUIRED, NUOPC PROVIDED) - If the incoming clock is valid, set the internal stop time to one time step interval on the incoming clock. - Drive the time stepping loop, from current time to stop time, incrementing by time step. - \ For each time step iteration the Model and Connector components Run() methods are being called according to the run sequence.

-- phase 1: (REQUIRED, NUOPC PROVIDED) - Execute the Finalize() methods of all Connector components in order. - Execute the Finalize() methods of all Model components in order. - Optional specialization to finalize custom parts of the component: label_Finalize. - Destroy all Model components and their import and export states. - Destroy all Connector components. - Internal clean-up.
+- phase 1: (REQUIRED, NUOPC PROVIDED) - Execute the Finalize() methods of all Connector components in order. - Execute the Finalize() methods of all Model components in order. - Optional specialization to finalize custom parts of the component: label\Finalize. - Destroy all Model components and their import and export states. - Destroy all Connector components. - Internal clean-up.

-3.1.1 NUOPC_DriverAddComp - Add a GridComp child to a Driver
+3.1.1 NUOPC\DriverAddComp - Add a GridComp child to a Driver

+''' !
+Private name; call using NUOPC_DriverAddComp() recursive subroutine NUOPC_DriverAddGridComp(driver, compLabel, & compSetServicesRoutine, compSetVMRoutine, petList, info, comp, rc) '''

 '''

-!
-Private name; call using NUOPC_DriverAddComp()

-recursive subroutine NUOPC_DriverAddGridComp(driver, compLabel, &

-compSetServicesRoutine, petList, comp, rc)

-'''

-'''

 type(ESMF_GridComp)

 :: driver

 character(len=),

 intent(in)

 :: compLabel

 interface

 recursive subroutine compSetServicesRoutine(gridcomp, rc)

 use ESMF

 implicit none

-type(ESMF_GridComp)

-:: gridcomp ! must not be optional
+type(ESMF_GridComp) :: gridcomp ! must not be optional

 integer, intent(out)

-:: rc

-! must not be optional
+:: rc ! must not be optional

 end subroutine

 end interface

-integer,

-intent(in), optional :: petList(:)

-type(ESMF_GridComp), intent(out), optional :: comp

-integer,
+interface

+recursive subroutine compSetVMRoutine(gridcomp, rc)

+use ESMF

+implicit none

+type(ESMF_GridComp) :: gridcomp ! must not be optional

-intent(out), optional :: rc
+integer, intent(out) :: rc ! must not be optional

 '''